-Sit-Down Men and their Busy Women
+Sit-Down Men and Stand-Up Women

 Sit-Downers Memorial Park was built by the United Auto Workers to honor those who took part in the 1937 strike against General Motors.
 It marked a new approach, a "sit-down" strike.
 The workers just sat down at their factory posts on December 30, 1936, and refused to work until their demands were met.
 It lasted 44 days.